dps923/winter2020/graded-work/assign2.md

 The data is located in the "plist" files (QBInfo.plist and QBPerf.plist).
 The unique identifier (or key) for each data file is the value in the `playerName` key-value pair.

-Source code files are included (QBInfo.swift and QBPerf.swift), and each describes the shape of the data.
+Data model class source code files are included (QBInfo.swift and QBPerf.swift), and each describes the shape of each entity.

 The other source code files (QBInfoManager.swift and QBPerfManager.swift) hold data *manager* classes.
 Each data manager has a public property (sharedManager) that can be used as a reference in any view controller.
 Each also has a public method (allQBInfos() or allQBPerfs()) that returns an array with the requested objects (i.e. an array of QBInfo objects, or an array of QBPerf objects).